estansifer/diffuse-resources/README.md

 [screenshots](https://imgur.com/a/ogh97)

 ## Versions
+ * 0.0.5 Updated for Factorio 0.14.
+ * 0.0.4 Added code for migrating from 0.0.2.
- * 0.0.3 Possibly fixed desyncs and improved performance
+ * 0.0.3 Possibly fixed desyncs and improved performance.
  * 0.0.2 Initial release

 ## Known Issues
+ * Does not play well with mods that add other ores.
+I have no plans to add support because, for example, I would need to make new graphics for such ores.

 ## License